Catminusminus/scenn-doc/docs/README.md

 ## What is this?

 You can build your own constexpr neural networks which run in compile time easily.
-For detailed information, see the [documentation]( https://catminusminus.github.io/scenn-doc/) (all information in this readme is also in the documentaion).

 <strong>XOR Example:</strong>
 ```cpp